• Skip to primary navigation

 James Norwood Pratt

 Loose-leaf specialty teas have a superior flavor because the leaves are larger.
-They are not cut up into tiny little pieces, and so they impart more flavor than the finely cut leaves of teabag tea.
+They are not cut up into tiny little pieces, so they impart more flavor than the finely cut leaves of teabag tea.

 Also known as loose-leaf tea, specialty teas are left loose for ease of brewing.
 They usually come from a single estate, and each estate is revered for its unique flavor profile.